 A perfectly functioning boot can squeak if you live in a humid environment or work in a wet place.
 Moreover, your boots can also squeak if you store them in a damp place.
 In order to properly dry your wet boots, you have to follow some thorough instructions.

-At first, clean the surface of your boot so that no mud is left on the surface.
+First, clean the surface of your boot so that no mud is left on the surface.
 Then untie the laces and remove the insoles.
 You can use newspapers or towels to dry the inside of the boot.
 Do not expose to boot to direct heat.
-Exposing them to direct heat can soften the adhesive and damage the leathers permanently.
+Exposing them to direct heat can soften the adhesive and damage the leather permanently.

 After properly drying off the insides, keep the shoes properly ventilated.
 You can leave the boots under a fan overnight for the best result.

 Faux leathers are also known as fake leathers.
 There are a few methods to stop faux leather squeaking.
 The best way to stop the squeaking is by applying Mink oil or Saddle soap on the surface of the boot.

 The sticky surface of the faux leather can cause squeaks when they come in contact with each other.
 But applying Mink oil and Saddle soaps on the faux leather surface can significantly reduce the squeaks.
 It works by creating enough lubrication between the surfaces of the leather and by reducing friction.

 Before applying anything, clean the boot properly and remove any unwanted materials from the surface of the boot.
 Apply a small amount of Mink oil or Saddle soap on a clean piece of cloth and rub the cloth properly all over the boot.
 Make sure to properly rub the places where leathers make contact with each other.